 Pro Tip: Don’t just use skills from our list.
 Think what skills fit the school best.
 A customized college resume will beat a generic option any day.

-What About a College Cover Letter?
+Write a Compelling College Cover Letter

 Do you need to send a cover letter with your college resume?